Troubleshooting Private Access Connections

 -

-Log on to connector host as a privileged account (root user) using SSH.
+Log on to connector host using SSH.

 -